Today I’m very excited to be sharing with you the March Quilt Block of the Month. This month I will teach you how to make a Keystone Quilt Block.

 What is a Design Wall for Quilting?

 I have a design wall in my sewing room (this one from Amazon – affiliate link).
 It has a flannel surface that allows the blocks to “stick” to it.
 It is very helpful when designing large projects, I find that by laying out my projects as I go I often catch mistakes that I would not have noticed until after the entire quilt was sewn together.

 This is the gray quilt for my son.
 I decided to throw in a bit of Star Wars fabric for him, I’ll incorporate a bit more into a few of the blocks in the coming months.
 This quilt only has 6 blocks completed, I’m missing the February block, but I’ll catch up and make that one this month.

-I like how this one is turning out but may end up switching out some of the blocks when I’m done (it might have too much pink in it now), we will see, I’m holding off judgement until all the blocks are sewn.
+I like how this one is turning out but may end up switching out some of the blocks when I’m done (it might have too much pink in it now), we will see, I’m holding off judgment until all the blocks are sewn.
 This one is also missing the February block.

 Here is my pink quilt, made mostly of Wonderland Fabric.
-My goal is to finish this one up (all 12 blocks) and have it ready for Quilt Market in may for my booth.
+My goal is to finish this one up (all 12 blocks) and have it ready for Quilt Market in May for my booth.

 To make the Keystone Quilt Block you need: